flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180729-so-long-sororities.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/04/vonecia-carswell-613625-unsplash-scaled.jpg
 card_1:
-  card_text: "So Long Sororities?A  \n\n=======================\n\nHarvard Universitya\x19s last all-female Greek sisterhood goes co-ed."
+  card_text: "So Long Sororities?A  nn=======================nnHarvard Universityax19s last all-female Greek sisterhood goes co-ed."
   card_citation: ''
 card_2:
-  card_text: "WHY?  \nAdministrative Pressure\n------------------------------\n\nIn 2016, Harvard said it would prevent Class of 2021 members of single-gender groups from holding student leadership roles, receiving endorsements for fellowships, & becoming varsity captains.\n\nAccordingly, Alpha Phi, Harvarda\x19s last remaining Greek sorority, has become the co-ed group, a\x1C**The Ivy**.”"
+  card_text: "WHY?  nAdministrative Pressuren------------------------------nnIn 2016, Harvard said it would prevent Class of 2021 members of single-gender groups from holding student leadership roles, receiving endorsements for fellowships, & becoming varsity captains.nnAccordingly, Alpha Phi, Harvardax19s last remaining Greek sorority, has become the co-ed group, ax1C**The Ivy**.”"
   card_citation: ''
 card_3:
-  card_text: "> “It is with deep sadness that we accept Iota Taua\x19s decision to cease activities.
-New sanctions put in place by Harvard University placed our members in an untenable conflict a\x13 to choose between their supportive, empowering women-only space and external scholastic and leadership opportunities.”\n> \n> Renee Zainer, Alpha Phi International President and Chairman of the International Executive Board"
+  card_text: "> “It is with deep sadness that we accept Iota Tauax19s decision to cease activities.
+New sanctions put in place by Harvard University placed our members in an untenable conflict ax13 to choose between their supportive, empowering women-only space and external scholastic and leadership opportunities.”n> n> Renee Zainer, Alpha Phi International President and Chairman of the International Executive Board"
   card_citation: ''
 card_4:
   card_text: >-